How safe are full face masks?

 Moisture will spoil your view by fogging and too much CO2 can be dangerous and even lead to a loss of consciousness.

-Fogging in the orinasal pocket is not a problem at all, but it is when it occurs in other sections of the mask.
+Fogging in the orinasal pocket is not a problem at all, but it is when it occurs in the bottom section of the mask only.

 If you read nothing else in this article, you really want to read this!